George Floyd protests in Columbus, Ohio: June 1

 Mayor Andrew Ginther and Columbus City Council denounced the police chief and his officers for their aggressive tactics.
 Ginther created an independent review board for police actions: he asks protesters to report instances of excessive force by police during the protests, to be reviewed by a civilian from the Department of Public Safety's Equal Employment Opportunity Compliance Office.
 On the same day, the city of Columbus declared racism a public health crisis, following Franklin County, which had done the same earlier that month.
-Over 1,200 people signed a letter of support of the city's declaration, many of whom are local business, institution, and nonprofit leaders.
+Over 1,200 people signed a letter of support of the city's declaration, many of whom were local business, institution, and nonprofit leaders.

 A group of protesters created a committee to call for the resignation of the mayor and chief of police; echoed by Stonewall Columbus's call for the police chief to resign on the same day.

 A protest near OSU lasted about 25 minutes past the city's curfew, until being broken up by police.
 The peaceful protest had about 200 participants.
 Police Chief Thomas Quinlan was marching with the crowd earlier in the day.

 11 arrests were made for curfew violations in the evening of June 1.
 On the same night, student newspaper journalists from the Ohio State University were pepper-sprayed by police.
 The students, representing The Lantern newspaper, had shown their press credentials and were exempt from the city's curfew as journalists; officers replied with statements including that they "don't care" and to "get inside."